Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 The first step is to introduce a coordinate system which realizes the symplectic reduction outlined in Section \ref{sec:intro3bp}.
 We do so by introducing a local coordinate system on a suitable subset $M_{PE}(\Theta_0)\subset M(\Theta_0)$ on which the third body is located very far from the two inner bodies.
 The notation $PE$ refers to parabolic-elliptic and is explained below. \begin{lem} Fix any $m_0, m_1,m_2>0$, any $|\Theta_0|>0$ and consider the six-dimensional manifold

 where $\bs p$ and $\Theta$ are the total linear and angular momentum introduced in Section \ref{sec:intro3bp}.
 Choose any pair $0<L_0<L_1$ and let $R_0$ be large enough.
 Denote by $I_L=(L_0,L_1)$ and $I_R=(R_0,\infty)$.
-There exists a holomorphic, local coordinate system
+There exists a analytic, local coordinate system

 on which the projection of the flow of \eqref{eq:3bpHam} to $M(\Theta_0)$ is given by the Hamiltonian vector field generated by

 with \begin{itemize} \item $H_{\mathrm{ell}}(L)=-\frac{\nu}{2L^2}$ for some $\nu>0$ which only depends on $m_0,m_1,m_2$. \item $H_{\mathrm{par}}(r,y,G)=\frac{y^2}{2}+\frac{G^2}{2r^2}-\frac{1}{r}$ and $\Gamma(L,\xi,\eta)=L-\xi\eta$ \item For $r\gg L^{4/3}$ we have $V=O(L^4/r^{3})$. \end{itemize} \end{lem}